2026 – 2027 School Year Budget Parameters

 Plan for the Long-Term

-- Stabilize our long-term financial picture
+- Stabilize our long-term financial pictures.

 - Allocate resources to successfully implement and support our strategic plan, including investing in new and innovative opportunities, using an intentional, multi-year, budget-responsible approach to program investments; pause elements of the strategic plan that can be implemented in future years when finances are stable.